-Interesting Characters: An Interview with Brad Watson
+Interesting Problems: An Interview with Brad Watson

 Watson was born and raised in Meridian, Mississippi.
 And the Mississippi of today, and of the not-too-distant past, is the setting of much of his fiction.
 In Airships, Barry Hannah wrote that “In Mississippi, it’s hard to achieve a vista,” but Brad Watson does just that in this new collection.
 Not only is there a breathtaking sense of the Gulf Coast and the Delta in his writing, that geography is given depth—a hardscrabble social landscape inseparable from the place itself.